petesql/cdk-initial-tests/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to my test CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is just a place for me to test some CDK stuff.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+I'll grow things out into separate repos if necessary.

-## Useful commands
+## Basic Commands
  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile
  * `npm run test`    perform the jest unit tests
  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template
+* `cdk destroy`      remove/cleanup the CloudFormation template

+## Functions
+ * `createBucket`   Creates S3 Buckets (../lib/utils.ts)